EMRD95/.ascii-idle/README.md

 The script pick up .txt files randomly and display them on the terminal.

-Auto install script available, it create an alias to run the script from the command "asciidle" or start the screensaver every 5 seconds.
+Auto install script available, it create an alias to run the script from the command "asciidle" or start it when you're idle for x amount of time.

-Modifiy the time in .bashrc.
+# Installation

 git clone to the home/user folder.

-Made for Debian/Ubuntu.
+cd ~/.asciidle

+bash install.sh

+Follow instructions.

+The script is very simple so you can also set it up yourself the way you want manually.

+Tested on Debian and Ubuntu.

 ![alt text](https://files.catbox.moe/klulg5.jpg)